 The country’s century-long struggle for independence can be broken down into three specific campaigns, and Valle de Bravo factored into two of them.
 The Mexican War of Independence (circa 1810) found civilian revolt in Valle de Bravo to be especially fervent, and the government responded by clamping down hard.
 The Mexican Revolution (circa 1910) was fought largely in the hills, and Valle de Bravo became a holding ground for many Zapatista incursions.

 A whole century has since passed, and Valle de Bravo is at peace.
-Its more recent renown is as the location of the Circuito Avándaro Formula One auto race, an annual event until a fatal crash in 1969, and host venue, just two years later, for the 1971 Festival Rock y Ruedas de Avándaro.
+Its more recent renown is a) as the location of the Circuito Avándaro Formula One auto race, an annual event until a fatal crash in 1969, and b) as host venue, just two years later, for the 1971 Festival Rock y Ruedas de Avándaro.

 For travelers with more time to spend in the area, the town itself features El Museo Joaquín Arcadio Pagaza, housing the art and sculpture collection of local-born writer and academic Joaquín Arcadio Pagaza, a separate Casa de la Cultura (House of Culture), and Mirador de la Peña, a rocky promontory that one can climb to for panoramic views over the town and lake.
 Further afield but easy day trip proximity from town is Carmel Maranatha, a Carmelite monastery-turned-spiritual retreat, as well as Piedra Herrada, a butterfly sanctuary for monarchs wintering in Mexico.